MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/business-units.md

 ## Enable or disable business-unit scopes

 Although most business-unit functionality is always enabled in Dynamics 365 marketing, business-unit *scopes* for [segments](#segment-scopes) and [customer journeys](#journey-scopes) are optional (as described previously in this topic).

-> [!NOTE]
-> In the current release, static segments are disabled when business-unit scopes are enabled.
-If you require both static-segment functionality and business-unit scopes, then create static marketing lists and embed them into a dynamic segments.
-We expect to remove this limitation in a future release.

 To enable or disable this feature: